Madan Mohan Malaviya: Legacy

-Malaviya's life size portrait was unveiled in the Central Hall of India's Parliament by the then President of India Dr. Rajendra Prasad, and a life-size statue was unveiled in 1961 by the then President of India Dr. S. Radhakrishnan in front of the BHU main gate on the occasion of his birth centenary.
-A bust of Malaviya was inaugurated in front of the main Gate leading to the Assembly Hall and outside the porch, by the former Lt.
-Governor of Delhi, Dr. A.N.
-Jha on 25 December 1971.
+Malaviya's life size portrait was unveiled in the Central Hall of India's Parliament by the then president of India Dr. Rajendra Prasad, and a life-size statue was unveiled in 1961 by the then president of India Dr. S. Radhakrishnan in front of the BHU main gate on the occasion of his birth centenary.
+A bust of Malaviya was inaugurated in front of the main gate leading to the Assembly Hall and outside the porch, by the former Lt. governor of Delhi, Dr. A.N.
+Jha, on 25 December 1971.

+He is also remembered for his role in ending the Indian indenture system, especially in the Caribbean.
+His efforts in helping the Indo-Caribbeans is compared to Mahatma Gandhi's efforts of helping Indian South Africans.

-On 25 December 2008, on his birth anniversary, the national memorial of Mahamana Madan Mohan Malaviya, "Malaviya Smriti Bhawan" was inaugurated by the then President of India A P J Abdul Kalam at 53, Deen Dayal Upadhyaya Marg, in Delhi.
+On 25 December 2008, on his birth anniversary, the national memorial of Mahamana Madan Mohan Malaviya, "Malaviya Smriti Bhawan" was inaugurated by the then president of India A P J Abdul Kalam at 53, Deen Dayal Upadhyaya Marg, in Delhi.

 2011 was celebrated as his 150th birth centenary by the Government of India under the Chairmanship of India's prime minister Dr Manmohan Singh, who announced the establishment of a Centre for Malaviya Studies at the Banaras Hindu University in addition to scholarships and education related awards in his memory, and UPA chairperson Sonia Gandhi released a biography of Madan Mohan Malaviya.

 On 24 December 2014, Madan Mohan Malaviya was honored with Bharat Ratna, India's highest civilian honour.